xakon/xakon.github.io/dev/linux/distro.rst

 innovations in the field.
 I always want to play with it and customize one similar distribution!

+Actually, I was wrong about my previous statement, as this is a common misconception about `Puppy Linux`_.
+It is not a Linux distribution, but a set of distributions, that they share the same philosophy.
+Today, `Puppy Linux`_ recognises 3 different types of distributions:

+- Official:    distributions built using *Woof* and maintained by `Puppy Linux`_
+- Woof-built:  distributions built with *Woof* that also have additional or modified packages
+- Unofficial or _pupplets_:
+  Remasters that are privately maintained, usually for specific purposes, instead of being on the `Puppy Linux`_ forum.

 .. _Puppy Linux: http://www.puppylinux.org/